sendinblue/APIv3-ruby-library/docs/SMSCampaignsApi.md

 # **request_sms_recipient_export**
 > CreatedProcessId request_sms_recipient_export(campaign_id, opts)

-Exports the recipients of the specified campaign.
+Export an SMS campaign's recipients

 It returns the background process ID which on completion calls the notify URL that you have set in the input.